 Male gynaecomastia is the medical term for the over development of breasts in men.

 Gynaecomastia is characterised by excessive localised fat underneath the nipple, enlargement of glandular breast tissue, or a combination of both.
 Gynaecomastia may be present in one breast or both.
-It is a common condition which can be embarrassing to the individual, but is rarely malignant.

 What gynaecomastia technique is used?